physicsturtle/physicsturtle_old/math/calculus-III/Unit1/lessonC.md

 \\[ \lambda\textbf{v} = (\lambda v_1, \lambda v_2, \lambda v_3) \\]

 It is then straightforward to define *linear combinations* of multiple vectors.
-A linear combination is a sum of vectors, each multiplied by their own scaler (which could be any number, including 1 or 0).
+A linear combination is a sum of vectors, each multiplied by their own scalar (which could be any number, including 1 or 0).
 For example, a linear combination of \\(\textbf{u}\\) and \\(\textbf{v}\\) could be

 \\[ a\textbf{u} + b\textbf{v} = (au_1 + bv_1,au_2 + bv_2, au_3 + bv_3) \\]

 Linear combinations can also be taken between more than 2 vectors.

-You may be wondering now if there are ways to multiply vectors or divide vectors.
+You may now be wondering now if there are ways to multiply vectors or divide vectors.
 In this course, there are no ways to multiply or divide vectors in a way that is analogous to your preexisting notions of multiplication and division.
-However, there are two ways of multiplying vectors, the dot and cross products, which will be new to you, and those will be coverd in the next couple sections.
+However, there are two other ways of multiplying vectors which we will cover: the dot and cross products.
+Those will be covered in the next couple sections.

+### Remarks
+A common question that is asked at around this point is, "What is the difference between a point and a vector?"

+### Exercises

 <button onclick="myFunction('answer')" class="answerButton">Show Answer</button>